Idleforces/idleforces/README.md

 - Participate in a contest to show off your skills.
 - Train on real problems from previous contests.
 - Read informative books to acquire skills.
-- Get a job that pays a fat paycheck.
+- Get a job that pays a fat paycheck. (currently just an idea, probably gonna be hard to balance or unfun or something inbetween)
-- Buy cool perks and upgrades.
+- Buy cool perks and upgrades. (just an idea, would require an economy that would be a whole new project with fun absolutely not guaranteed).
 - Watch detailed stats and see yourself improve.

 ## Dev setup